-If you are facing criminal charges, it can feel like your world just stopped.
+If you are facing criminal charges, it can feel like your world has just stopped.
 When you are unsure what to do and what comes next, you need a trusted ally.
 A criminal defense lawyer in Tucson can explain your rights and help you make clear decisions during a very stressful time.

 Suzuki Law Offices has been serving Arizona since 2007.
 RJ Suzuki is a former Assistant United States federal prosecutor who understands how the government builds cases.
 Today, he uses that experience to protect people who are under investigation or charged with a crime.